 The clients listed in the first FAQ entry should not be susceptible to this problem for any reason other than SASL failures.

-Disregard the little editorial in the "Why would I need a secure connection?" and "Important issues to note" sections.
-Even on networks that do not encrypt server-to-server traffic (Squick does), the clientside encryption still protects your NickServ password from eavesdropping.
+Even on networks that are not SSL/TLS-only or do not encrypt server-to-server traffic, the clientside encryption still protects your NickServ password from eavesdropping.
 This alone makes connection security worthwhile, especially if you're on a public network or using wifi.
-Additionally, Squick will be an IRCS-only network by 2017, so you'd best get your encryption issues sorted before then!

 I use Trillian or some other client, and it's not letting me connect on secure ports!
-(Or: I get a protocol mismatch/SSL unavailable error!)
+(Or: I get a "protocol mismatch" or "SSL unavailable" error!)

 To fix this, either reconfigure your client so that it uses TLS to connect to the network (if that's possible), or grab a better/newer client.